MouriNaruto/MouriDocs/docs/1/ReadMe.md

-﻿# MD1: Notes for using GPU-PV in Linux guests on Hyper-V/NanaBox
+﻿# MD1: Notes for using GPU-PV on Hyper-V/NanaBox

 Work In Progress.